GIScience/gis-training-resource-center/content/en/Wiki/en_qgis_plugins_wiki.md

 ### Downloading the Quick OSM plugin <a id="downloading-the-quick-osm-plugin"></a>

-To download data from data and import it into your QGIS the plugin **QuickOSM** is great.
+To download data and import it into your QGIS the plugin **QuickOSM** is great.
 First you need to install it by searching for it in the `Manage and Install Plugins` Tab.

 ::::{dropdown} How to download the plugin